peasantbird/tp/docs/DeveloperGuide.md

 We defined distance between similar names as either one name contains the other entirely, or the Levenshtein distance between the two names is 2 or less (It takes 2 or fewer substitutions/additions/removals to turn one of the names into the other.)
-An unintended effect was that, for example, if you had short names (e.g d, hi in the original case for us), the names would match despite normal users probably not defining these two names as similar.
+An unintended effect was that, for example, if you had short names (e.g "d", "hi", in the original case for us), the names would match despite normal users probably not defining these two names as similar.
 Possible future enhancements would be to make it percentage-based, so that short names are not producing warnings unnecessarily.

+7. Currently, we have sellers only having one selling address and one house info.
+This is not fully representative of all real-life conditions, since a seller can own and sell multiple houses.
+Likewise, a buyer could be theoretically searching for multiple houses (e.g. a rental firm).
+However we have decided in this early version, and in view of our target audience (student/junior realtors) to have a one-to-one correspondence to simplify the UI and refine other features.
+A future enhancement would be to use a House class that can have a many-to-one relation to buyers and sellers.
+(In fact, the class is already available and is in the repository as an unused .java file; we did not manage to integrate it in time for v1.3 release.)
+A workaround for such cases in v1.4 is to add the info about both houses into the address field and info field (since we do not limit the user from doing this.)